mbfoss/dock.nvim/README.md

 })
 ```

-- A group with no `on_clean` keeps everything — the right default for a tab
+- A group with no `on_clean` keeps everything, the right default for a tab
   whose buffers belong to something else.
 - `group:clean()` reports whether the tab is gone afterwards: that is how
   `:Dock clean` counts what it closed, rather than deciding anything itself.